 DISCUSSION

 ESD is accepted as one of the standard treatments for EGCs, enabling large en bloc resections.
-While this procedure typically results in histologically complete resections, cases of locally recurrent gastric tumors have occurred, with reported incidence rates between 0 and 3%[14-16,28].
+While this procedure typically results in histologically complete resections, cases of locally recurrent gastric tumors have occurred, with reported incidence rates between 0% and 3%[14-16,28].
 Laparoscopic wedge resection, intragastric surgery, and laparoscopic-associated distal gastrectomy are some of the invasive treatment options for locally recurrent gastric cancers[25-27].
 A recent report by Higashimaya et al[28] documented re-ESD as a minimally invasive, safe and effective procedure in a series of recurrent EGCs.
 In this study, re-ESD was successfully performed by en bloc resection with free lateral and vertical margins without any complications.
 Treatment of locally recurrent gastric cancers using the re-ESD technique results in less pain, less mortality, and shorter hospital stays, which obviates invasive surgical interventions.

 Re-ESD operations tended to take longer than the initial ESD procedures, possibly because the tumor specimens were larger in size.
 The re-ESD procedure is considered technically difficult as a result of severe fibrosis in the submucosal layer that occurs at the site of the initial ESD.
 There is currently no efficient ESD method for lesions with submucosal fibrosis, therefore the surrounding tissue should first be dissected to evaluate the anatomical structure, followed by dissection towards the fibrotic lesion.
 Of additional importance in performing ESD and re-ESD procedures is the selection of an appropriate electrosurgical knife, such as a flash knife, flex knife, dual knife, or as in this study, the hook knife, which was used to dissect the submucosal layer with severe fibrosis.